giovanischiar/fridgnet/README.md

 ## Challenges

 ### JSON Format Handling
   - The challenge was to handle the JSON response format that Nominatim returns when searching for a location.
-When you search for a location to get its coordinates, it returned using the [geojson format](https://datatracker.ietf.org/doc/html/rfc7946).
+When you search for a location to get its polygon coordinates, it returned using the [geojson format](https://datatracker.ietf.org/doc/html/rfc7946).
 Among other types, this application recognize 4 different types:
     - [`Point`](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.2)

       ```javascript